fetchai/uAgents/docs/booking-demo.md

 ```

-Now we create the table query to generate the request.
+Now we create the table query to generate the `QueryTableRequest` using the restaurant address.
+If the request has not been completed, we send the request to the restaurant agent

 ```python
 table_query = QueryTableRequest(